zhaouv/vscode-markdown-draw/README.md

 I have not decided the interface.
 In this stage, it could work this way.

 Step 1.
-You should change the following code, run it on chrome, it prints one line of string.
+You should change the following code, run it in chrome console.
+It prints one line of string.

 ```js
 console.log(JSON.stringify((()=>{